Why do your Accounting PhD at London Business School?

 How to apply

-For entry in October 2013, the deadline for receipt of applications is 8 January 2013.
 For a full explanation of the applications process, including details of how to apply online, see the PhD programme admissions pages